Introduction

 Firmware

 The Firmware tab displays currently installed firmware of a device and allows users to install a different version.
 A device can have only one firmware installed at a time.
-It depends on the device, what a firmware can be in Cumulocity IoT.
+It depends on the device, what a firmware can be in Cumulocity.
 Typical use cases are: operating system, microcontroller firmware or BIOS.

 Firmware can be installed with a full installation or with a patch.
 Which variant is sent to the device depends on how the firmware was created in the firmware repository.